-Bye Bye Mosquito Guy offers a form that visitors can fill out to request a quote.
+Bye Bye Mosquito Guy offers a work request form that visitors can fill out to request a quote.
 By entering the appropriate information and putting a timeline on their needs, visitors make it easier for Bye Bye Mosquito Guy to give them a more accurate quote.

 The online booking form turns visitors into future clients, so it’s important to ask for the right information up front.

 At the same time, you shouldn’t require so much detail that the visitor gets impatient.
 Just make sure everything you’re asking for has a purpose.

 Pro Tip: You can use online booking software to help future clients schedule a visit through your website.
 When a client sends in a work request, it appears in Jobber for you to review.
 You can then convert it into an estimate or a job.
 Done and done!